Statistical Inference Based on a New Weighted Likelihood Approach: Higher Order Influence Function Analysis

 For the MLE the first order linear approximation is exact, and the second order approximation does not alter it.
-But the robust weighted likelihood estimators, particularly those leading to sharper downweighting of large residuals lead to significantly smaller bias predictions using (\ref{eq: soi}).
+But the robust WLEs, particularly those leading to sharper downweighting of large residuals lead to significantly smaller bias predictions using (\ref{eq: soi}).
 This is demonstrated in Figure \ref{fig: hif1}.